- Lessons in an app that barely covers Shona

 Tiny lessons that fit into your morning coffee or your commute.
 Streaks without the guilt.

-Our Wordle-inspired daily Shona word puzzle, built fresh on a Shona dictionary.
+Two daily Shona word puzzles, built on a real Shona dictionary.
+Mazwi for guessers (Wordle-inspired).
+Nyuchi for builders (spelling-bee-style).
 Vocabulary by stealth.

 Words with context